A Good Coach and Financial Bean Balls

 https://www.investopedia.com/ask/answers/042115/what-caused-black-monday-stock-market-crash-1987.asp

-Still, markets react to cause and effect, and sometimes no cause.
+Still, the market reacts to cause, and sometimes no cause.
 Also, it shows how non-linear the growth is.
+The Rule of 72 is math, not a straight growth line.

 Our time went by quickly.